 More Resources on BERT and on BERT question-answering

-There is a paper about BERT which is worth reading to see how it is being used: BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding
+There is a paper about BERT which is worth reading to see how it is being used.
+The paper is BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding

 One of the authors of the BERT paper was also one of the inventors of this patent.
 There looks like some interesting reading on his homepage as well.
 You can see it at: Ming-Wei Chang’s Homepage

-Visiting this patent can also be worth doing because while I have presented a summary of how Google may use BERT question-answering, the patent provides a much more detailed look at how the search engine uses the technology behind it.
+This patent is also worth reading.
+I have presented a summary of how Google may use BERT question-answering.
+But, the patent provides a much more detailed look at how the search engine uses the BERT technology.

 Some aspects behind this BERT question Answering approach includes:

 According to aspects of the technology, a neural-network-based language model resident on processing system is pre-trained using masked language modeling tasks.
-Each masked language modeling task may be automatically generated by a neural-network-based knowledge retriever (also resident on processing system), allowing pre-training to proceed unsupervised.
+Each masked language modeling task may be from a neural-network-based knowledge retriever (also resident on processing system), allowing pre-training to proceed unsupervised.

 For example, the pre-training corpus may be an online encyclopedia such as Wikipedia, and the retrieved document may be a complete HTML page for a given entry, a selected section, or sections of the page (e.g., title, body, tables), a single paragraph or sentence, etc. In step 204, the knowledge retriever selects a passage of text from the document to get masked.